zqc1023/Stable-RAG/README.md

 <img src="assets/architecture.png" alt="Model Architecture" width="700"/>

 This is the repository for the paper: **Stable-RAG: Mitigating Retrieval-Permutation-Induced Hallucinations in Retrieval-Augmented Generation**.
+Our method comprises three stages:

+- Hidden State Clustering

+- Preference Data Construction

+- Alignment with DPO

 # Updates